 Alfonso J. Munk.
 Mr. Munk joined Hines in October 2019 as Chief Investment Officer-Americas.
-Mr. Munk has served as our President and Chief Investment Officer - Americas and as the President and Chief Investment Officer - Americas of the general partner of our Advisor since December 31, 2019.
+He was elected President and Chief Investment Officer - Americas of the Company in December 2019.
 Prior to joining Hines, Mr. Munk was the Managing Director, Americas Chief Investment Officer and head of Latin America for PGIM Real Estate, Prudential Financial's global real estate investment arm, from 2012 to October 2019.
 As Managing Director, Mr. Munk was responsible for overseeing PGIM Real Estate's Americas transaction activities, real estate debt strategies and the management of operations in Latin America.
 Mr. Munk's responsibilities as Americas Chief Investment Officer and head of Latin America included overseeing all Americas transaction activities (acquisitions and dispositions of more than \$8 billion annually), developing and implementing PGIM Real Estate Latin America's strategy and overseeing PGIM Real Estate Debt Strategies.
 Mr. Munk graduated from Cornell University with a B.S. in Business and Hospitality Administration and received his M.B.A. from The Wharton School, University of Pennsylvania, with a concentration in Finance and Real Estate.

 Alex Knapp.
 Mr. Knapp joined Hines in September 2008 and has served as our Chief Investment Officer - Europe and as the Chief Investment Officer - Europe of the general partner of our Advisor since December 31, 2019.
 Since April 2019, Mr. Knapp has served as Chief Investment Officer - Europe for Hines.
 Previously, Mr. Knapp served as Senior Managing Director of Hines from February 2018 to March 2019 and Managing Director of Hines UK from December 2013 to February 2018.
 During his time at Hines, Mr. Knapp has had lead roles on more than £1 billion of commercial transactions ranging from core acquisition to ground up development.
 Mr. Knapp has overseen the expansion of the Hines student housing program under the aparto operating brand, which comprises 14 developments in the UK, Ireland and Italy, with a GDV of more than £600 million.
-Mr. Knapp also led Hines' efforts in the living sector - including residential for rent, student and hotels on a pan-European basis.
+Mr. Knapp also led Hines'

+efforts in the living sector - including residential for rent, student and hotels on a pan-European basis.
 Prior to joining Hines in 2008, Mr. Knapp spent five years at the Renzo Piano Building Workshop working in Paris, France and Genova, Italy.
 Mr. Knapp graduated from Rice University with a Bachelor of Architecture and holds a Masters in Real Estate Development from Massachusetts Institute of Technology.